How Will India’s DPDP Act Impact E-Commerce Businesses?

 In today’s digital world, Data Protection and Privacy are prime concerns for companies as they use data to guide business decisions and to interact with customers.
 As businesses go digital, it has become increasingly important for substantial data protection laws to be in place.
 In addition to being a remarkable development in the area of data protection, the Digital Personal Data Protection Act, 2023 (DPDPA), will also have a meaningful effect on e-commerce businesses all over the world.

-This article explains the significant effects of DPDPA 2023 on e-commerce companies, outlining important amendments and offering insights on how companies may adjust to and succeed in this new environment.
+This article explains the significant effects of DPDPA 2023 on e-commerce companies, outlining important amendments & offering insights on how companies may adjust to and succeed in this new environment.

 The Data Fiduciary in an e-commerce scenario is the platform provider, who collects personal data for analytics, targeting and marketing purposes.